hirmongom/botato/README.md

 ./cogs/keys/chromedriver/
 --------------

-  The execution might file depending on the versions of the webdrivert and the browser and/or the OS where it is being executed.
+  The execution might fail depending on the version compatibility between the webdriver and the browser, and/or the OS where it is being executed.
 To get the appropiate webdriver visit https://chromedriver.chromium.org/

   (I will keep the chromedriver I'm using commited since I share the same enviroment between multiple machines)